evoneutron/melon/README.rst

 Roadmap
 -------

+- Support for textual data (Q1 2019)

-- Support for video data
+- Support for video data (Q1 2019)

-- Support for textual data
+- Support for reading from AWS S3 (Q2 2019)